openthread/openthread/src/cli/README.md

 ### parent

 Get the diagnostic information for a Thread Router as parent.

-Note: There should be no parent for Thread Router.
-However here the attaching
+Note: When operating as a Thread Router, this command will return the cached
-      parent information would still be returned for Thread Router out of certification test purpose.
-As for 8.2.x, Test Harness needs the attaching parent (i.e. Joiner Router)'s MAC address no matter the Joiner is Child or becomes Router already.
+      information from when the device was previously attached as a Thread Child.
+Returning cached information is necessary to support the Thread Test Harness - Test Scenario 8.2.x requests the former parent (i.e. Joiner Router's) MAC address even if the device has already promoted to a router.

 ```bash
 > parent